michaelherold/benchmark-memory/README.md

 end
 ```

 Calling `#compare!` on the job within the setup block of `Benchmark.memory` enables the output of the comparison section of the benchmark.
-Without it, this section is suppressed and you only get the raw numbers output during calculation.
+Without it, the benchmark suppresses this section and you only get the raw numbers output during calculation.

 ### Hold results between invocations